BioinfoMachineLearning/cryo2struct/README.md

     .

 ```
-In the main directory of cryo2struct dataset, an Excel sheet named as `` metadata.csv `` contains the relevant information for each cryo-EM density map present in cryo2struct dataset.
+In the Cryo2StructData Dataverse, an Excel sheet named as `` metadata.csv `` contains the relevant information for each cryo-EM density map present in Cryo2StructData dataset.
 Specifically, each row of the sheet contains the EMD ID of the density map, it's corresponding PDB code, density map's resolution, structure determination method, the software used to determine the density map, the title and the journal of the article describing the density maps.

-Inside the subdirectory of the ```root``` directory, there are 11 subdirectories, corresponding to 10 folds of the curated training density maps (EMD_0, ..., EMD_9) and a ```test``` sub-directory.
-The ```test``` sub-directory contains the test dataset.
-As shown in the example data format above, each individual sub-directory for a cryoEM density map in a fold or the test sub-directory provides the following data files:
+In the Full Cryo2StructData directory (https://doi.org/10.7910/DVN/FCDG0W), there are 10 subdirectories, corresponding to 10 folds of the curated training density maps (EMD_0, ..., EMD_9).
+As shown in the example data format above, each individual sub-directory for a cryoEM density map in a fold provides the following data files:

 - ``emd_0004.map`` : Original cryo-EM density map with EMD ID as its suffix, in this case; 0004.
-- ``emd_resampled_map.mrc`` : Resampled cryo-EM density map.
 - ``emd_normalized_map.mrc`` : Normalized cryo-EM denisty map.
 - ``atom_emd_normalized_map.mrc`` : Atoms lableled cryo-EM density map.
 - ``ca_atom_emd_normalized_map.mrc`` : Carbon-alpha (Cα) atoms only labeled cryo-EM density map.
+Users need to use script provided in this repository to generate this labeled map.
 - ``amino_emd_normalized_map.mrc`` : Amino acids labeled cryo-EM density map.
+Users need to use script provided in this repository to generate this labeled map.
 - ``sec_struc_emd_normalized_map.mrc`` : Secondary structure labeled cryo-EM density map.
+Users need to use script provided in this repository to generate this labeled map.
 - ``6giq.pdb`` : PDB file of the cryo-EM density.
 - ``6giq_helix.pdb`` : Extracted helices from the PDB file.
 - ``6giq_coil.pdb`` : Extracted coils from the PDB file.